EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 A. "It's extremely huge again to stay relevant.
 I think the only person who does without it is Ranbir Kapoor and that's because he's Ranbir Kapoor.
 Nobody apart from him can do this."(laughs)

-Q. There was a time when actors used to have an aura and sense of mystery around them.
-People used be excited to watch them in theatres.
+Q. There was a time when actors used to have an aura and a sense of mystery around them.
+People used to be excited to watch them in theatres.
 But today because of social media, the distance between the actor and the audience is becoming lesser and the novelty factor is slowly weaning off.
 What do you think?

 A. "Very well-said, but I will also tell you the other side of the story.
-Our attention span has decreased so much because of the information and number of screens available to us.
+Our attention span has decreased so much because of the information and the number of screens available to us.
 If you are not in front of me, I will watch someone else.
 There's no loyalty factor.

 If you are not in front of people's faces or not on social media or not being available to people, you are less relevant.

 The only way to be less relevant is to be that talented.
 The only person who does it that well is Ranbir Kapoor.
-That's why you and me are fans of him.
+That's why you and I are fans of him.
 I don't think I can never reach that space. (laughs).

 I think social media is extremely important in terms of staying relevant.
 In terms of what I would tell someone else or I would tell myself repeatedly is to be myself.